Rocktober Blood 1984 Review

 Ferd Sebastian woke up one sunny morning in 1983 to a hot cup of coffee that his wife, Beverley had made for him.
 The pair headed out on to the patio for their morning cigarette and the conversation turned to a common topic in the Sebastian household, filmmaking.
 “You know what honey bun?” started Ferdinand, “Those slasher movies are making a tidy profit nowadays”.
 Beverley looked up from her mug and said, “Yeah, but they’ve all been doner than done by now”.
 There was a moment of silence as both contemplated the possibilities.
 Suddenly, Ferd looked up like he had been possessed by the ghost of inspiration and responded, “You’re right, but none of them actually ROCK now do they?”
 “A slasher movie by the Sebastians (or as it says in the credits ‘Sebastian’s’) would ROCK like a cradle on a cliff top!”
 With that sentence, Rocktober Blood was born…

 Ferdinand and Beverley met at a roller rink before they were twenty, got married within days and have been together ever since.
 With the new husband being a photographer, he managed to get work on some TV commercials and that allowed him to scrimp together enough money to fund his own feature with his significant other.
 Throughout the seventies they released a few intriguing sexually charged exploitation pieces including one proto-slasher, Bloody Friday.
-By the time that the slasher boom was in full swing, they were amongst a few former exploitation hacks that had found that their hunger for film was revitalised by the boom of the slasher genre and the Sebastians felt at home as this was a style of film not too dissimilar to one of their previous efforts.
+By the time that the slasher boom was in full swing, they were amongst a few former exploitation hacks that had found that their hunger for film was revitalised and so they got to work on their own entry.

 The story here is almost as hammy as the actors playing the parts.
 After Billy Harper, the lead singer of a popular metal band, is caught, convicted and electrocuted for 25 murders, his former squeeze and backing vocalist, Lynne Starling, takes over lead voice duties.
 Now called ‘Headmistress’ the newly put-together group embark on a global tour with their successful new image.
 Things are going rocktastically well, until Lynne is visited briefly by the guy that her witness testimony sent to the electric chair.
 She warns everyone in a panic that it looks like Billy is back from the grave, but of course no one believes her.
 Before long people begin disappearing and the truth is revealed…